 Wake Up, John Bull!

 Billy Williams & Fred Godfrey, 1911; Harry Carlton also a co-author, according to Godfrey letter assigning rights to Billy Williams dated Jan.
-31, 1911; manuscript of music and lyrics in Billy Williams Collection, National Film and Sound Archive, Canberra, Australia.
+31, 1911; manuscripts of music and lyrics in author’s collection.

 * * * * * * * * * * * *